{% for i in (1..include.N) %}

 // PREVENTING BODY SCROLL

-function stopscroll() { document.querySelector("body").classList.add("modal-open"); }
+function stopscroll() { document.querySelector("body").classList.add("stop-scroll"); }

-function resumescroll() { document.querySelector("body").classList.remove("modal-open"); }
+function resumescroll() { document.querySelector("body").classList.remove("stop-scroll"); }

 Touch gestures on mobile screens